Overview of Wisconsin Mortgages

 Badger State buyers can work with state and national programs to help reduce the financial load of buying a house.

-The Wisconsin Housing and Economic Development Authority has a wide range of programs available for buyers:
+The Wisconsin Housing and Economic Development Authority (WHEDA) has a wide range of programs available for buyers:

 - Easy Close Advantage Down Payment Assistance - Buyers who qualify for a WHEDA loan may also be eligible for closing cost and down payment assistance in the form of a low cost, fixed- interest rate loan.